 We, Episcopalians, believe in a loving, liberating, and life-giving God: Father, Son, and Holy Spirit.
 As constituent members of the Anglican Communion in the United States, we are descendants of and partners with the Church of England and the Scottish Episcopal Church, and are part of the third largest group of Christians in the world.

 We believe in following the teachings of Jesus Christ, whose life, death, and resurrection saved the world.

 We have a legacy of inclusion, aspiring to tell and exemplify God’s love for every human being; women and men serve as bishops, priests, and deacons in our church.
 Laypeople and clergy cooperate as leaders at all levels of our church.
 Leadership is a gift from God, and can be expressed by all people in our church, regardless of sexual identity or orientation.

 We believe that God loves you – no exceptions.

 For more, check out the Episcopal Church

 Meet the Priest - In - Charge:

-If you are in need of pastoral care or would like to get in touch with Pastor A.J. please email her here!
+If you are in need of pastoral care or would like to get in touch with Pastor Emily, please email them here!